EmilsWebbod/translate/README.md

 If Locale is the same as `defaultLocale` it will return the same text as input.

 ```
-translation.word('Word'); // Ord
+translate.word('Word'); // Ord
-translation.text('This is a sentence'); // Dette er en setning
+translate.text('This is a sentence'); // Dette er en setning

-translation.word('Word', 'en'); // Word
+translate.word('Word', 'en'); // Word
-translation.text('This is a sentence', 'en'); // Dette er en setning
+translate.text('This is a sentence', 'en'); // Dette er en setning

-translation.setLocale('en');
+translate.setLocale('en');
-translation.word('Worry') // Worry
+translate.word('Worry') // Worry
-translation.text('This is not a sentence') // This is not a sentence
+translate.text('This is not a sentence') // This is not a sentence
 ```

 ## Match